kbirk/gltf-viewer/README.md

 - `monster.gltf` sample model

-    - scale and position do not seem right
+    - scale does not seem right, abnormally large compared to other sample models
         - Not sure if model error or implementation error